 Furthermore, the habits, such as improper or lack of brushing, which allowed the baby tooth to become decayed are just as damaging.
 Without adjusting and beginning a good oral hygiene routine, the permanent teeth will be at high risk for cavity formation in the future.

 Premature Loss of a Baby Tooth

-If a baby tooth does come out prematurely, it is important to consult your pediatric dentist.
-If the permanent tooth is not ready to erupt, your dentist may recommend utilizing a space maintainer to hold the spot reserved for the eventual adult tooth.
+If a baby tooth does come out prematurely, it is important to contact our office by Online Appointment Request or call 214 618 5200.
+If the permanent tooth is not ready to erupt, we may recommend utilizing a space maintainer to hold the spot reserved for the eventual adult tooth.
 These dental appliances, which are similar to orthodontic retainers, fill the empty space left by the lost primary tooth and prevent any unwanted movement of the remaining teeth.